What are Compressed Air Dryers?

 The Pressure Dew Point (PDP)

-Two Main Types of Air Compressor Dryers
+The Four Main Types of Air Dryers

-Remember – if you need any assistance at all, we’re just a phone call away.
+Remember, if you need any assistance at all, we’re just a phone call away.

 Refrigerant Air Dryers

-Refrigerant air dryers cool the temperature of the compressed air to about 3°C (37°F), which turns the water vapour into dry air.
 The two main categories of refrigerant dryers are cycling and non-cycling; non-cycling dryers are simple and cost-effective, but less energy efficient than their cycling counterparts.

 Applications

 Refrigerant air dryers work well with most rotary screw compressors, though we recommend high-temperature versions for piston air compressors.
 Especially non-cycling versions, refrigerant air dryers tend to be budget-friendly, simple to install and easy to operate.
 This accessibility makes them the industry standard for most settings.
+These dryers are widely used in general industrial applications, automotive manufacturing, and woodworking.
+Common models like the Atlas Copco FD and FX series are ideal here.

 Pros and cons